petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/developer-guide/knowledge-base-api-basics.md

    ![See that a new Knowledge Base article has been added.](./knowledge-base-api-basics/images/01.png)

 1. The REST service can also be called using the Java client.
 Navigate out of the `curl` folder and into the `java` folder.
-Compile the source files with the following command:
+Compile the source files:

    ```bash
    javac -classpath .:* *.java
    ```

-1. Run the `KnowledgeBaseArticle_POST_ToSite.java` class with the following command.
+1. Run the `KnowledgeBaseArticle_POST_ToSite.java` class.
 Replace the `siteId` system property value with your site's ID.

    ```bash
    java -classpath .:* -DsiteId=1234 KnowledgeBaseArticle_POST_ToSite